Find a course

 The English language requirements for our courses are provided on individual course pages as minimum IELTS scores.

-If your first language is not English, you will usually need a minimum IELTS score of 6.0 overall with a minimum 5.5 in each element, or a Westminster-recognised equivalent English language qualification.
+If your first language is not English, you will usually need a minimum IELTS score of 6.0 overall, with a minimum 5.5 in each element, or a Westminster-recognised equivalent English language qualification.
 For some courses, the minimum IELTS score will be higher, so please check individual course pages.

 You do not need to take the IELTS test before applying, but before joining the course you will need to have attained one of the minimum test scores listed on our English language requirements page.

 For more details on the English language courses and support we offer, visit our English language support page.